Tuesday, February 26, 2008

 All our knowledge is based upon experience....
 Now the question is, has religion any such basis or not?
 Religion as it is generally taught... is said to consist of faith and belief, and... consists only of different sets of theories, and that is the reason we find all religions quarrelling with each other....
 This is why religion and metaphysical philosophy have a bad name nowadays....
 Nevertheless, there is a basis of universal belief in religion, governing all the different theories....
 [G]oing to their basis we find that they also are based upon universal experiences....
 If you go to the fountainhead of Christianity, you will find that it is based upon experience.
 Christ said he saw God....
 Similarly in Buddhism, it is the Buddha's experience.
 He experienced certain truths, saw them, came into contact with them, and preached them to the world.
 From "The Aim of Raja Yoga."
 Selections, pp. 71-72.

-The idea of religions "quarrelling with each other" because they are based on different doctrines is similar to an argument used by Shankara, namely, that the different heterodox darshanas, such a Buddhism, Samkhya, etc., are all mutually contradictory (paraspara-viruddha) because they are based upon heterogenous teachings.
+The idea of religions "quarrelling with each other" because they are based on different doctrines is similar to an argument used by Shankara to the effect that the different heterodox darshanas, such a Buddhism, Samkhya, etc., are all mutually contradictory (paraspara-viruddha) because they are based upon heterogenous teachings.
 Shankara's solution to this problem of the "multivalency of truth" is to insist upon the authority of the authorless Veda.
 Vivekananda's solution is to replace scripture with "experience."
-The implication appears to be that if people recognized that all religion is based upon experience, quarrelling among the various religions would disappear.
+The implication appears to be that if people recognized that all religion is based upon "experience," quarrelling among the various religions would disappear.
 Here, Vivekananda hastily infers the uniformity of religious experience from the premise of its universality.
 He does not stop to consider the possibility that personal experience too is multiform.

 Like the other world religions, Hinduism too, for Vivekananda, is based upon experience.
 Drawing on classical authors like Yaska and Vatsyayana, and possibly moderns like Debendranath, Vivekananda argues that the Veda itself finds its basis in the experience of the ancient seers, the rishis: